 Can you afford to be off work or not able to take care of your family?

-Walk-ins are welcome at most Wizard Pharmacies, it is advised to call to ensure your local pharmacy can accommodate for walk-ins and the pharmacist who can vaccinate is available.
+Bookings and walk-ins are welcome at most Wizard Pharmacies, it is advised to call to ensure your local pharmacy can accommodate for walk-ins and the Pharmacist who can vaccinate is available.

 Our flu vaccinations cost $19.95.

-Flu Vaccinations Clinic’s at Wizard Pharmacies are available to most people aged 3 years or older.
-Walk-in flu vaccinations are available for 18 years or above.
+Flu vaccinations at Wizard Pharmacies are available to most people aged 10 years or older.

 For some people the flu vaccination may not be appropriate, they include;